-As a result of their level of SEND some children may have been granted a Education, Health and Care Plan (EHC Plan).
+As a result of their level of SEND some children may be granted an Education, Health and Care Plan (EHC Plan).
 In this instance you will also be invited to attend an annual review of your child's EHC Plan were both your own and the views of your child will be sought.